Kotlin/KEEP/proposals/subclass-opt-in-required.md

  * `RequireInheritanceOptiIn`
  * `SubclassesRequireOptIn`
+ * `SubclassRequiresOptIn`
+ * `InheritanceRequiresOptIn`
  * Various attempts to leverage the notion of `sealed` and `open`:
     * `SemiOpen` and `SemiSealed`
     * `OptInToOpen` and `OptInToSubclass`

 `SubclassOptInRequired` was chosen as the most appropriate and likely the most familiar for developers to grasp from at first glance.
+The name indicates that subclasses must opt in.
+`Required` highlights this obligation more effectively than `Requires`.

 ### SubclassOptInRequired marker contagiousness (lexical scopes)